 - Remove the wheel on the side you need to replace the tie rod end on.

 - Remove the wheel using the impact gun.

-- Make a mark on the tie rod to pinpoint where it is adjusted to.
-You will need that as a point of reference when installing the new one.
+- Make a mark on the tie rod to pinpoint where it is adjusted.
+When installing the new one, you will need that as a point of reference.

 - Install the new tie rod.
-Please pay attention to the reference mark you made, and make sure it lines up exactly.
-You will still need front-end alignment, but this allows you to be as close as possible to the recommended specs.
+Please pay attention to the reference mark you made and ensure it lines up exactly.
+You will still need front-end alignment, which allows you to be as close as possible to the recommended specs.

 - Put the tire back on.
 Use the impact to tighten the lug nuts in a criss-cross pattern.
 Be careful not to strip the lugs.

 - Remove the jack stand and lower the car so there is some weight on the wheel.
 Torque the wheel nuts to the recommended specs.

 - Have the car aligned by an auto repair shop.

 - Tie rod end nut 33 ft-lb,

 - Tie rod end to tie rod (nut) 37 ft-lb